There are lots and lots and lots of magical castles in Germany … but if you’re headed to see Schloss Neuschwanstein, we have your go-to guide.

 Did you get all of that?

-Sounds like you're set to explore Germany, but how about calling a country like Poland or Ukraine home for a few months?
+Sounds like you're set to explore Germany, but how about calling a country like Lithuania or Ukraine home for a few months?
 ILP — International Language Programs — can make that happen.
 ILP's a non-profit organization with years and years of experience sending college-aged volunteers abroad to teach English or volunteer in an orphanage.

 Get way more info about our program on our website, check out what it takes to volunteer with ILP and get some questions answered below: